 04 of 15

 In a large room, a single overhead fixture may not be enough.
-In most cases, pot lights are a good solution, but if recessed lighting isn't for you there is another solution.
+In most cases, pot lights are a good solution, but if recessed lighting isn't for you there is another possibility.
 Consider hanging multiple fixtures throughout the room, like designer Kari Wilbanks did here.
-They key to making this look work is to stick with fairly simple fixtures that have clean silhouettes, and hang them on a grid as opposed to random spots throughout the ceiling.Continue to 5 of 15 below.
+They key to making this look work is to stick with fairly simple fixtures that have clean silhouettes, and to hang them on a grid rather than in random spots throughout the ceiling.Continue to 5 of 15 below.

 05 of 15

 Lighting around the perimeter of a ceiling can provide accent light as well a unique detail not common to most living rooms.
 Not only does the accent light in this room from Creative West Architects accentuate the architectural details of the ceiling, but it adds an aura of elegance to this sophisticated space.
 When it comes to living room lighting ideas, don't be afraid to think outside the box.Continue to 6 of 15 below.

 No ceiling lights?
 No problem!
 You can still create a central light source with an arc floor lamp.
 The arcs on these types of lamps are generally fairly high, ensuring that no one will bump their heard when walking underneath, but considered placement is still very important.
 Also, keep in mind that these lamps are quite modern and work best in contemporary settings.Continue to 7 of 15 below.

 Make a bold statement with unique sconces.
 The modern sconces in this room by Disc Interiors are adjustable, allowing the user to change the size, as well as where the light is being directed.
 Even more importantly, they provide a unique, sculptural element that sets a modern tone for the space.Continue to 8 of 15 below.